What is SMS, full form, SMS protocol tutorial:

 For MO-SMS, VLR segments the long message into 160 bytes smaller messages.
-Each small message has segmentation number and indication to the receiving side that there are more segments are yet to come.
+Each small message has a segmentation number and indication to the receiving side that there are more segments that are yet to come.
 SMSC does reassembly and stores the full message.
 Once SMS is successfully submitted, SMSC starts the MT-SMS procedure.

 For MT-SMS, SMSC does segmentation and VLR does the reassembly.
 SMS protocol has a parameter, named more message to send and a segment number.
 If no more message to send is set, the receiver side assembles all received segments.